What balls do professional golfers use?

 No 5 – Justin Rose – Taylor Made TP5

-In Justin Rose’s bag is a Taylor Made ball, just not the TP5x like the other Taylor Made golfers.
+Justin Rose’s bag has a Taylor Made ball, just not the TP5x like the other Taylor Made golfers.
 He’s actually chosen to hit the lesser version TP5, which is a valuable lesson for golfers everywhere – find a ball that suits your game rather than changing as soon as the next “latest distance technology” ball comes out.
 This will help you learn more about your game and hopefully improve your all round play.

-As mentioned above Taylor made allow their golfers to pick the number of the ball and the colour it’s printed as a custom option.
+As mentioned above Taylor made allow their golfers to pick the number of the ball and the color it’s printed as a custom option.
 Rose hits 99 as 9 is his wife’s lucky number and he thought it would bring double the luck.
-He has also played with a gold 99 after winning golf in the London olympics but we can’t confirm if it’s still gold on it now or not – it is still 99.
+He has also played with a gold 99 after winning golf in the London Olympics but we can’t confirm if it’s still gold on it now or not – it is still 99.